Mensa (constellation): Stars

+Bright stars

 Lacaille gave eleven stars in the constellation Bayer designations, using the Greek alphabet to label them Alpha through to Lambda Mensae (excluding Kappa).
 Gould later added Kappa, Mu, Nu, Xi and Pi Mensae.
 Stars as dim as these were not generally given designations; however, Gould felt their closeness to the South Celestial Pole warranted their naming.
 Alpha Mensae is the brightest star with a barely visible apparent magnitude of 5.09, making it the only constellation with no star above magnitude 5.0.
 Overall, there are 22 stars within the constellation's borders brighter than or equal to apparent magnitude 6.5.